DaytimeLobster/gogrow/readme.md

 ## Collaborative and Flexible

 GoGrow supports collaborative mapping and image annotation by LAN access, making it a useful tool for team projects that require detailed visual data feedback.
-You can annotate logos, art pieces, or character designs - pretty much anything in PNG or JPG format.
+You can annotate logos, art pieces, or character designs - pretty much anything in PNG or JPG format (RAW and DNG support is experimental at this time).

 ## Features